avacio/horrorscopes/README.md

 ## Design Rationale
 ### Rationale for our design choices
-We have 3 planned view, and 1 potential view if we have time at the end:
+We have 3 planned views and 1 potential view if there is time at the end:
 1. Node-link diagram of astrological signs (“signs network” view)
 2. Stacked bar chart
 3. World map of serial killers